9 Disney Characters You Can’t Meet in the Parks Anymore

 If you follow Disney news, it can seem like the parks are almost constantly changing.
 Awesome new rides like Mickey and Minnie’s Runaway Railway and Rise of the Resistance replace older attractions that we’re still nostalgic for.
 More somberly, the coronavirus pandemic has led to massive changes at Disney World.
 Even the characters that pop up around the parks aren’t guaranteed to stick around forever.
 While we’re certain classics like Snow White, Alice in Wonderland, and Peter Pan will never go away, Disney always has to account for new, hugely popular characters—sometimes at the expense of other ones.
 Here are some (perhaps surprising!) characters you can’t meet in the Disney parks.

 As the least vocal main character in Disney’s entire film library (Dumbo never speaks in the film named for him!), you’d think this pachyderm would at least get more of a chance to shine in the Disney parks.
 Though he is featured in the popular “Dumbo the Flying Elephant” ride, and occasionally as part of parades or fireworks shows, he’s not a character that park guests can actually meet.
 This is most likely because, as an elephant, he’d have to walk around on four legs, which could present a challenge.
-Here’s what it’s really like to work as a character at Disney.

 The 1988 combination live-action and animated film Who Framed Roger Rabbit experienced pretty much the opposite fate as Hunchback.
 Though aimed at slightly more mature audiences than many Disney offerings, the film performed unexpectedly well at the box office, becoming 1988’s second highest–grossing film.
 After this, Roger Rabbit enjoyed a bit of a heyday at the Disney parks that lasted well into the ’90s.
 He appeared in everything from stage shows to parades to meet-and-greets.